RedPointGlobal/rp-realtime-playbook-gcp/README.md

 ```

 ## Resources
-This playbook creates the following resources
+This playbook creates the following resources in the supplied GCP project
 ```
 - 1 Bigtable Instance
 - 2 Bigtable Tables